haotian2006/HelperDocs-contributions/Fixing Errors.md

 This section will go over some basics on how to fix or find errors

 # Print Debugging
-This type of debugging can be used in most languages with ways to log code.
 Print debugging mainly consists of adding print statements to find out what wrong

 ## use case